 The pair have a set organizational modus operandi.
-They form a limited partnership to actually run a business, then operate the business under a trade name.
+They form a limited partnership to actually run a business, then operate the business under a trading name.
 Sink Warehouse, L.P., for example, does its business as Hahn Fixture Co.
-The general partner of the limited partnership is always a corporation they own and control.
+The general partner of the limited partnership is always a corporation or limited liability company they own and control.
 In the case of Sink Warehouse, L.P., the general partner is Wb Sink Jv., LLC, a Texas limited liability company of which Butts and Wood are the sole shareholders.

 The two also control U.S. Surface Warehouse, L.P., another limited partnership, through its general partner, Surface Enterprises, LLC.
 This partnership trades as Living Stone and sells imported solid surface materials for countertops.

 Sink Warehouse also trades as Hahn Filtration, under which name it sells water filtering systems.
-The Better Business Bureau an additional name under which the Sink Warehouse, L.P. is reported to conduct business: Your Sink Warehouse.
+The Better Business Bureau reports that Sink Warehouse, L.P. also conducts business as Your Sink Warehouse.

 All the businesses seem to be interconnected.
 The principal address for all of these entities is in a small office complex in Austin, TX.
 All use the same customer service.
 The website for Hahn Fixture Co., is, according to GoDaddy.com, Inc., actually operated by U.S. Surface Warehouse, L.P.
 The e-mail address used by all of these entities appears to be email@example.com.

 Mr. Wood is a lawyer and a licensed real estate broker.
 He was formerly associated with Lee Wood Custom Homes, LLC, now defunct.

 Hahn Fixture's principal product is kitchen sinks, of which it sells a great variety including copper, stainless and ceramic, mostly imported from Asia but a few from Europe.
 It imports ten times as many sinks as it does faucets, which are more or less a sideline to its sink business.